nodejs/node/doc/api/addons.markdown

     }  // namespace demo

-To make things interesting we introduce a public method in `myobject.h` so we can probe private values after unwrapping the object:
+To make things interesting, we introduce a public method in `myobject.h` so we can probe private values after unwrapping the object:

     // myobject.h